 Henry C.W.
-Nisser, our President, General Counsel and a member of our Board since inception, joined BitNile as its Executive Vice President and General Counsel in May 2019, became a director in September 2020 and became President, while remaining its General Counsel, in January 2021.
+Nisser, our President, General Counsel and a member of our Board since Inception, joined Ault as its Executive Vice President and General Counsel in May 2019, became a director in September 2020 and became President, while remaining its General Counsel, in January 2021.
 Mr. Nisser is well qualified in his position due to his substantial knowledge and more than two decades of working experience in corporate and securities law, including mergers and acquisitions, and corporate controls and governance.

 Mr. Nisser has served as the Executive Vice President and General Counsel of Alzamend Neuro on a part-time basis since May 2019, and has been a director of that company since September 2020.
 Mr. Nisser has also been the Executive Vice President and General Counsel of Avalanche since May 2019.
 Between December 2021 and March 2022, Mr. Nisser served as the Chief Executive Officer and a director of Imperalis Holding Corp.
-Prior to joining BitNile and these companies, Mr. Nisser practiced law at the New York law firm Sichenzia Ross Ference LLP from October 2011 to April 2019, concentrating on national and international corporate law, with a focus on U.S. federal securities law compliance, mergers and acquisitions, equity and debt financings, and corporate governance.
+Prior to joining Ault and these companies, Mr. Nisser practiced law at the New York law firm Sichenzia Ross Ference LLP from October 2011 to April 2019, concentrating on national and international corporate law, with a focus on U.S. federal securities law compliance, mergers and acquisitions, equity and debt financings, and corporate governance.
 Mr. Nisser earned a B.A. degree in international relations and economics from Connecticut College and an LL.B. from University of Buckingham School of Law in the United Kingdom.
 Mr. Nisser speaks fluent French and Swedish and is conversant in Italian.
 We believe that Mr. Nisser's extensive legal experience involving complex transactions and comprehensive knowledge of securities laws and corporate governance requirements applicable to listed companies give him the qualifications and skills to serve as one of our directors.

-Kenneth S. Cragun, our Chief Financial Officer since inception, has been the Chief Financial Officer of BitNile since August 2020, and Senior Vice President of Finance of Alzamend Neuro on a part-time basis since June 2021 and was previously its Chief Financial Officer on a part-time basis from December 2018 to June 2021.
-Mr. Cragun also currently sits on the board of directors and is the chairman of the audit committee of Verb Technology Company, Inc. (Nasdaq: VERB), a publicly-traded software-as-a-service applications platform developer, since September 2018.
+Kenneth S. Cragun, our Chief Financial Officer since Inception, has been the Chief Financial Officer of Ault since August 2020, and Senior Vice President of Finance of Alzamend Neuro on a part-time basis since June 2021 and was previously its Chief Financial Officer on a part-time basis from December 2018 to June 2021.
+Mr. Cragun also currently sits on the board of directors and is the chairman of the audit committee of Verb Technology Company, Inc. (Nasdaq: VERB), a publicly-traded software-as-a-service applications platform developer, since September 2018 and also sits on the board of directors of The Singing Machine Company, Inc. (Nasdaq: MICS), a publicly-traded company that is the worldwide leader in consumer karaoke products.